awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-create-usage-plans-with-console.md

    1. As needed, repeat the preceding steps to add other existing API keys to this usage plan\.
 ![\[API usage plan entities\]](http://docs.aws.amazon.com/apigateway/latest/developerguide/images/api-gateway-usage-plan-keys-create-add-key.png)
 **Note**
-To add a new API key to the usage plan, choose **Create API Key and add to Usage Plan** and follow the instructions\.
+Alternatively, to create a new API key and add it to the usage plan, choose **Create API Key and add to Usage Plan** and follow the instructions\.
+**Note**
+An API key can be associated with more than one usage plan\.
+A usage plan can be associated with more than one stage\.
+However, a given API key can only be associated with one usage plan for each stage of your API\.

 1. To finish creating the usage plan, choose **Done**\.